 The hefty expense was eased by the ability to make monthly payments.
 But like any initial investment, it’s easy to forget what you paid, creating more “waste” than you would normally accept.

-When considering a season ticket plan, don’t forget that it will run you about $25 per game to park, plus the concessions and gift shops will add up, despite your best intention to bring your own food or avoid buying gear.
+When considering a season ticket plan, don’t forget that it will run you about $25 per game to park ($50 for the postseason), plus the concessions and gift shops will add up, despite your best intention to bring your own food or avoid buying gear.
 However, these items are ultimately a fun part of the game, especially for kids, so just embrace the beast and factor in the expense before making the season ticket commitment.

 The Mets, like most MLB teams this past season, were basically giving tickets away.
 Between constant coupon codes and promotional pricing, it quickly became apparent that it would have been cheaper to buy tickets to each game a la carte.
 Like 60% cheaper.